Scott Helme: Are We Doing Enough to Tackle Bad Bots?

 Scott provides a use case on his site Report URI, which requires report ingestion.
-He can’t put reCAPTCHA or anything similar in front of the reports and needs a different solution to the bot problem.
-So, what about rate limiting?
+He can’t put reCAPTCHA or anything similar in front of the reports and needs a different solution to tackle bad bot.
+So, what about rate-limiting?
 Well, as Scott aptly states, rate limiting isn’t bad, it’s just not advanced enough to do the job all by itself.

 We need to know what bots want

-Scott said: “What we need to do is look at applying bot countermeasures only when they are appropriate, when we have some reasonable suspicion that the current activity is bot behaviour.”
+“What we need to do is look at applying bot countermeasures only when they are appropriate when we have some reasonable suspicion that the current activity is bot behaviour.”

 That’s where our technology comes in to play.
 We focus on understanding what bots are doing on your site and why they’re doing it; what’s their end game?

 Because it really could be anything, as Scott goes on to explain.